La Bazana is a settlement town inaugurated in 1956. Its project was developed by the architect Alejandro de la Sota.

 This demonstration project will act on two of its buildings:

 Like the rest of the demonstration projects, the rehabilitation project for these buildings will use natural materials and green and circular economy criteria, in order to achieve a Nearly Zero Energy Building with low carbon footprint.
-In this case, the proposed measures are:

 a) Facades.
 A kenaf thermal and acoustic insulation panel will be placed on the existing wall.
 Both the interior and exterior classing will be executed with lime mortar, finished with paint.